joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Design Manager Onboarding.md

 * [ ] If you want to bring something to the attention of all UX Department members, you can ping `@uxers` on Slack, email: `ux-department@gitlab.com` or mention `@gitlab\-com/gitlab\-ux` within GitLab (please use all forms sparingly unless it's something important).

 #### Sharing a little about yourself
-* [ ] GitLabbers use README.md files to share information about themselves.
+* [ ] GitLab team members use README.md files to share information about themselves.
 It’s another way to get to know someone, how they work, and what they enjoy.
 Create your own personal README.md.
 It’s up to you what you wish to share.
 For inspiration, take a look at the [UX Team's README's](https://about.gitlab.com/handbook/engineering/ux/#about-our-team).

 ##### Keeping track of everything
 * [ ] Almost everything we do is within GitLab and it can sometimes be a challenge keeping up with everything.
 We use the [UX Management Board](https://gitlab.com/groups/gitlab-org/-/boards/1853653?label_name[]=UX%20Management) in the GitLab.org project as a helpful tool when collaborating with other UX Managers, tracking quarterly OKR progress, or proposing changes that may impact the entire UX department.